 - If you are seeking financial relief (also known as Emergency Family Maintenance), get copies of your most recent pay stubs, living expenses (mortgage, lease, utilities, car insurance, car payment, daycare, etc.) and any income (pay stubs) or bank information you may have regarding the Respondent.

 At the Commissioner’s office, you will be asked to fill out a form, called a Petition.
-On this form, you will list the reasons why you are seeking protection from abuse.
+On this form, you will list the reasons why you are seeking protection.
 It is important to list every example of physical abuse and threats; the history of abuse; all pending or previous court actions between the parties; and the relief you are seeking.
 If necessary, you may also write on an additional sheet of paper and attach it to the Petition.
 If the Respondent is responsible for providing you or a person eligible for relief financial support, you must request Emergency Family Maintenance on the Petition (you will need to support this request by submitting financial documentation at the time of the Final Protective Order hearing).

 If you are worried about the Respondent learning your whereabouts, your address does not need to be disclosed on the Petition – you may provide an alternate address or simply ask that your address be kept confidential.